 This information enabled me to then compile my findings and produce my report

 In this case, my client is a software engineer and has an income mainly made by basic salary with a component of rental income coming from a property that she currently owns in joint names with his ex-wife.
-I worked out the borrowing capacity of the client based on two different scenarios, one where the client is allowed to keep the rental property therefore I was able to factor in that income source in my calculation, and another one where the rental property was going to be sold and the equity in it, split as part of the divorce settlement.
+I worked out the borrowing capacity of the client based on two different scenarios, one where the client is allowed to keep the rental property, therefore, I was able to factor in that income source in my calculation, and another one where the rental property was going to be sold and the equity in it, split as part of the divorce settlement.

 Furthermore, I advised the client on the best term available (based on the lender’s criteria and the client’s affordability) and on the most suitable mortgage deal available with the lender that ticks all the boxes for my client.
-The report provided the client not only with information on the maximum amount he could borrow, but also on the provisional monthly payment on his future mortgage and an idea on what kind of price range the client could potentially attain.
+The report provided the client not only with information on the maximum amount he could borrow but also on the provisional monthly payment on his future mortgage and an idea on what kind of price range the client could potentially attain.

 Mortgage Capacity Reports are not part of the Openwork offering and are offered in our own right.
-Openwork Limited accept no responsibility for this aspect of our business.
+Openwork Limited accepts no responsibility for this aspect of our business.
 Mortgage Capacity Reports are not regulated by the Financial Conduct Authority.

 The internet is not a secure medium and the privacy of your data cannot be guaranteed.